 Under the section titled "Required Courses," there are two additional sections, "Requested Courses" and "Alternate Courses."
 This is where your child enters his or her preferences for elective classes.
-Students should watch this unified arts video which explains each elective course (the video is also posted on RLMS website).
-A complete list of courses is also attached to this letter for reference.
-Please use the step-by-step directions provided below, as well as watch this tutorial video, to ensure your child's 8th grade elective course preferences are successfully entered.
+Students watched this unified arts video, which explains each elective course and a tutorial video on how to enter electives on IC in homeroom.
+The complete list of courses and step-by-step written directions are also at the end of this letter for reference.
 Although we do our best to honor requests, we cannot guarantee any specific classes.

-It is very important that you review the Required Courses listed in Infinite Campus and that your child has made his or her preferences for Elective Courses, by Wednesday, May 13th.
+It is very important that you review the Required Courses listed in Infinite Campus and that your child has made his or her preferences for Elective Courses, by Wednesday, May 25st.

 Please note, changes will not be made after the end of the current school year, so it is imperative that you address any questions, concerns, or desired changes at this time.